Characterization and recognition of proper tagged probe interval graphs: Preliminaries

 \subsubsection{PQ-trees}

-In the past few decades many variations of interval graphs has been studied mostly in context of modeling different scenario arising from molecular biology and DNA sequencing.
+In the past few decades many variations of interval graphs have been studied mostly in context of modeling different scenarios arising from molecular biology and DNA sequencing.
 Understanding the structure and properties of these classes of graphs and designing efficient recognition algorithms are the central problems in this field.
-Many times this studies have led to nice combinatorial problems and development of important data structures.
+Many times these studies have led to nice combinatorial problems and development of important data structures.

-For example, the original linear time recognition algorithm for interval graphs by Booth and Lueker~\cite{BL76} in 1976 is based on their complex PQ tree data structure (also see \cite{BL75}).
+For example, the original linear time recognition algorithm for interval graphs by Booth and Lueker~\cite{BL76} in 1976 is based on their complex PQ-tree data structure (also see \cite{BL75}).
 Habib et al.~\cite{HMPV} in 2000 showed how to solve the problem more simply using lexicographic breadth-first search, based on the fact that a graph is an interval graph if and only if it is chordal and its complement is a comparability graph.
 A similar approach using a 6-sweep LexBFS algorithm is described in Corneil, Olariu and Stewart~\cite{cor3} in 2010.

-In this paper we will be using the data structure of PQ-trees quite extensively.
-PQ-trees are not only used to check whether a given matrix satisfy the consecutive $1$'s property, they also store all the possible permutations such that if one permuted the rows (or column) using the permutations, the matrix would satisfy the consecutive $1$'s property.
-We define a generalization of the problem of checking consecutive $1$'s property to a problem called Oriented-consecutive $1$'s problem and show how the PQ-tree representation can be used to solve this problem also.
+In this paper, we will be using the data structure of PQ-trees quite extensively.
+PQ-trees are not only used to check whether a given matrix satisfies the consecutive $1$'s property; they also store all the possible permutations such that if one permutes the rows (or column) using the permutations, the matrix would satisfy the consecutive $1$'s property.
+We define a generalization of the problem of checking consecutive $1$'s property to a problem called oriented-consecutive $1$'s problem and show how the PQ-tree representation can be used to solve this problem also.
 Details are available in Section~\ref{reco}.